Tuttotorna/OMNIA/docs/RESULTS_STATUS.md

 - frozen result JSONL artifacts
 - frozen mini-result summaries
 - reproducible analysis scripts
+- reproducible rebuild scripts

 This means the repository no longer contains only architecture and code.

-It now contains bounded result artifacts that can be inspected and re-run.
+It now contains bounded result artifacts that can be inspected, re-run, rebuilt, and analyzed.

 ---